2017: Fundraising Exhibition and Event at The Ritzy Cinema, Brixton, London

-The evening will celebrate the shared heritage, beauty and important human developments from the ancient Middle East, through art, music and spoken word, including performances by the folklorist and vocalist Dr Sadi Al-Hadithi, and composer and singer Stef Conner
+The evening will celebrate the shared heritage, beauty and important human developments from the ancient Middle East, through art, music and spoken word, including performances by the composer and singer Stef Conner and specialist in Arabic traditional culture Dr Sa`di Al-Hadithi.

-We are also pleased to be welcoming Baghdad based musician Ameen Mokdad through live video link up for part of the evening.
+We are really pleased to be welcoming Baghdad based musician Ameen Mokdad through live video link up for part of the evening.

-Please note: This is project does not espouse any religious or political views
+Please note: This is event does not espouse any religious or political views

 In 2016 we “matched” our friends and family with objects inspired by The British Museum's collection from the Middle East.